You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for maralixibat chloride and what is the scope of patent protection?

 Maralixibat chloride is the generic ingredient in one branded drug marketed by Mirum and is included in two NDAs.
-There are eight patents protecting this compound.
+There are nine patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.